NREL/PRAS/SystemModel_HDF5_spec.md

  - `backwardcapacity`, as unsigned 32-bit integers representing maximum available power transfer capacity from the second region to the first region along the line, for each line in each time period
- - `failureprob`, as 64-bit floats representing the probability the line transitions from operational to forced outage during a given simulation timestep, for each line in each timeperiod.
+ - `failureprobability`, as 64-bit floats representing the probability the line transitions from operational to forced outage during a given simulation timestep, for each line in each timeperiod.
 Unitless.
- - `repairprob`, as 64-bit floats representing the probability the line transitions from forced outage to operational during a given simulation timestep, for each line in each timeperiod.
+ - `repairprobability`, as 64-bit floats representing the probability the line transitions from forced outage to operational during a given simulation timestep, for each line in each timeperiod.
 Unitless.